AaronWinziers/TaggingFixer/README.md

     git clone https://github.com/AaronWinziers/TaggingFixer.git

+Before executing, the location of the files that need to be checked should be amended in line 4 of the script.

 Navigate into the folder containing the code, and execute the following in order to install the required packages:

     pip3 install -r requirements.txt